-Enduro racing is about best use of the trails and terrain available to the Event Organiser.
-Rider experience and enjoyment should be the focus for any course designer.
-It is expected that, to achieve the best riding on the best trails possible, some Special Stages may feature climbing.
+Enduro racing is "The ultimate physical & technical challenge for every athlete on the best trails in the world" and should make best use of the trails and terrain available to the Event Organiser.
+Additionally, rider experience and enjoyment should be the focus for any course designer.
+Enduro race courses should therefore be designed with an "all mountain" riding skill set in mind and a bike utilising suspension travel in the range of 140-160mm travel as an "optimum".
+It is expected that, to achieve the best riding on the best trails possible & to suitably challenge the athletes, some Special Stages will feature a degree of climbing.